2019–20 Charlton Athletic F.C. season: Friendlies

 On 3 June 2019, Charlton Athletic announced its first confirmed friendly taking place ahead of the 2019/20 season would be against Dagenham & Redbridge at The Chigwell Construction Stadium.
 A day later, two further fixtures against Welling United and Ebbsfleet United were added.
-On 7 June 2019, Charlton Athletic announced its had arranged a fourth friendly that would also act as long-serving defender Chris Solly's testimonial match against Aston Villa at The Valley.
+On 7 June 2019, Charlton Athletic announced it had arranged a fourth friendly that would also act as long-serving defender Chris Solly's testimonial match against Aston Villa at The Valley.
 It was announced on 10 June that a further friendly had been organised at Colchester United.
 A sixth friendly against Gillingham was organised on 17 June 2019.
 A final behind-closed-doors friendly against CS Gaz Metan Mediaș was organised for the club's Spanish training camp.